tmkim/t-planet/README.md

             .. cardset edit has public/private button
             .. tested that public/private value is stored properly for both create/edit
             .. tested that public/private value is displayed properly for both create/edit

+7/9
+    Cleaned up workspace and fixed errors in 'npm run build' Successfully deployed on Vercel
+    Tested Registration - works !!
+        TODO -- Make pretty/cleanup.
+Confirm password (type x2).
+Email user.
+Maybe replace auth with Kinde.
+    Tested Login - nope :(
+        ..
+        OK so, Rejection for invalid credentials is working (might want prettier, larger, better wording) Using correct credentials does not get rejected.
+So it queried database to confirm I exist.
+But doesn't move me on to the next page.
+        Trying to brute-force myself past login page not working.
+So need to check auth logic?
+        Confirmed that login works locally

+    So I think today I want to spend a bit of time making sure you can actually log in.